head5man/cpp-skeleton/README.md

 sudo apt-get update
 sudo apt-get install autoconf autogen automake cmake curl git libtool g++ make unzip
 ```
+### About Used DownloadProject
+The https://github.com/Crascit/DownloadProject cmake files are used to download googletest at CMake's configure step.

+And I quote from the repository README.md:
+> The primary advantage of this is that the project's source code can then be included directly in the main CMake build using the add_subdirectory() command, making all of the external project's targets, etc. available without any further effort.

 ## Build log4cplus (REL_2_1_0)
 Opting to use version tagged `REL_2_1_0` as the master head version (3.0.0) requires a compiler with c++20 features and is a bit picky while at it.